-When, where and how you have chemotherapy for lung cancer, and the possible side effects.
+Find out when, where and how you have chemotherapy for lung cancer, and about the possible side effects.

 What chemotherapy is